ShashankMistry/Basic-Calculator/README.md

 * Size of all text decreases as length of text increases.

-* First row of button is scrollable, in it button of "√" is added
+* First row of button is scrollable, in it button of "√" is added.

 * You can also copy the result or formula to clipboard by long pressing it.